Hiring the right software sales recruiter is not a small decision. It shows up in your pipeline, your revenue, and how your team performs over time.

 In this market, the gap between the right hire and the wrong one is wider than it used to be.
 A wrong hire costs you time, deals, and forward momentum on a role that should have been filled months ago.

 Before you decide who to partner with, there are a few things worth paying attention to.
-Some factors are straightforward, while others require more digging.
+Some are straightforward.
+Others take more digging.

 When you work with a software sales recruiter, they’re representing your role to the market.
 If they don’t understand the space, it shows quickly.

 Software is not one market.
 There’s the business of selling software, and then there’s your buyer.
 Selling into finance is different than selling into healthcare.
-The same goes for education, government, or construction.
+The same goes for education, government, or supply chain.

 A strong software sales recruiting partner understands both.
 If they don’t, it shows up in the candidates you see.